 Just last week, Mylan paid the U.S. government $465 million to settle claims that it overcharged Medicaid.
 Mylan had classified the EpiPen as a generic rather than a branded product, giving the government much lower rebates than should have been given.
 This meant Mylan was providing the government with a 13% rebate, when classification as a brand name drug would have provided a 23.1% rebate.
 Federal spending on the EpiPen totaled nearly $1.3 billion from 2011 to 2015.

 Mylan's unfair business practices have hurt patients, insurers, and the government.
 The False Claims Act may offer some recourse through whistleblower and government suits.

 Cotchett, Pitre & McCarthy, LLP is investigating several cases against Mylan NV for overcharging consumers, the government, and private insurers.
-If you have information regarding fraud, please contact CPM attorney Eric J. Buescher.

 The author wishes to acknowledge the research work of Megan Nash, a Healthcare Fraud Research Assistant at Cotchett, Pitre & McCarthy.